unipacker/unipacker/README.md

 - **[PEtite](https://www.un4seen.com/petite/)**: Freeware packer, similar to ASPack
 - **[FSG](https://www.aldeid.com/wiki/Category:Digital-Forensics/Computer-Forensics/Anti-Reverse-Engineering/Packers/FSG)**: Freeware, fast to unpack

+Any other packers should work as well, as long as the needed API functions are implemented in Un{i}packer.
+For packers that aren't specifically known you will be asked whether you would like to manually specify the start and end addresses for emulation.
+If you would like to start at the entry point declared in the PE header and just emulate until section hopping is detected, press ```Enter```

 ## Usage
 Install [r2](https://github.com/radare/radare2) and [YARA](https://github.com/VirusTotal/yara)
 ```